 • In June 2007 Norwich became the UK’s first City of Refuge, and the programme runs through Writers’ Centre Norwich.
 The International Cities of Refuge Network (ICORN) is an international association which exists to support writers at risk of physical and economic persecution and to offer them a place of safety and support, as well as time to write

-• We are developing the plans for a new International Centre for Writing in Norwich
+• We are developing the plans for a new National Centre for Writing in Norwich

 Keep in touch and sign up for timely news and updates from Writers' Centre Norwich.